 How Much Medigap Protection is Enough?

-The general rule of thumb is to buy as much coverage as you can afford when you first turn age 65.
-That way you’re covered if the worst situation occurs (i.e., you have a serious accident or illness).
-If you live in a state with additional protections, your health insurance agent may have other recommendations for you.
+The general rule of thumb is to buy as much coverage as you can afford when you first turn 65.
+That way, you’re covered if the worst situation occurs (i.e., you have a serious accident or illness).
+Your health insurance agent may have other recommendations if you live in a state with additional protections.

 A benefit period begins the day you’re admitted as an inpatient in a hospital or skilled nursing facility (SNF).
 The benefit period ends when you haven’t gotten any inpatient hospital care (or skilled nursing care in a SNF) for 60 days in a row.
 All Medigap policies pay some or all of the Part A deductible.6Medicare.gov, ”Long-term care hospital services”, Accessed January 15, 20227Medicare.gov, ”Skilled nursing facility (SNF) situations”, Accessed January 15, 20228Medicare.gov, ”How to compare Medigap policies”, Accessed January 15, 2022